-Please feel free to contract me if you have any questions regarding this letter.

-Attachment: COR Appointment letter to (Insert name of COR)
+Please feel free to contract me if you have any questions regarding this letter Contracting Officer Attachment: COR Appointment letter to (In . sert name of COR) Copy to: seri name of COR)

-Copy to: (Insert name of COR)
+(Insert name of COR)

-PAR TNERSHIP AGREEMENT Between The U.S. Small Business Administration And The U.S. Department of Homeland Security
+PARTNERSHIP AGREEMENT Between The U.S. Small Business Administration And The U.S. Department of Homeland Security

 Sections 7(j) and 8(a) of the Small Business Act (the Act) (15 U.S.C. §§ 636 (j) and 637(a)) authorize the U. S. Small Business Administration (SBA) to establish a business development program, which is known as the 8(a) Business Development (BD) Program.
-The 8(a) BD program promotes the development of small business concerns owned and controlled by socially and economically disadvantaged individuals so that such concerns can compete in the mainstream of the American economy.
+The 8(a) BD Program promotes the development of small business concerns owned and controlled by socially and economically disadvantaged individuals so that such concerns can compete in the mainstream of the American economy.
 (15 U.S.C. § 631(f)(2)).
 Small business development is accomplished by providing various forms of management, technical, financial and procurement assistance.
 Additionally, pursuant to section 8(a) of the Act, SBA is authorized to enter into all types of contracts with other Federal agencies and to subcontract the performance of these contracts to qualified Participants in the 8(a) BD Program.